 Do You Have to Be Good at Music to Benefit From Music Therapy?

-In short, no!
+No, you don’t have to have any musical skills to benefit from music therapy.
 While improving musical skill may be a part of music therapy sessions, the focus is typically less on the technical performance aspect and more on the experience of engaging in music.
 A music therapist has extensive training in order to tailor music experiences for anyone from an experienced professional musician to someone who never sang or played an instrument.
 No previous musical experience is necessary to benefit from music therapy.

 Although music experience is not a requirement, it is recommended that the potential client responds positively to music.
-Music therapy may not be effective for individuals who actively reject all forms of music or for whom musical sounds cause extensive pain and harm.
+Music therapy may not be effective for people who actively reject all forms of music or for whom musical sounds cause extensive pain and harm.
 However, even if someone has a high sensitivity to music, a trained music therapist will be able to find what is most effective and use music in a way that prevents harm.

-Techniques Used in Music Therapy
+Music Therapy Techniques

 Many music therapists categorize music therapy experiences into four methods:1